Overview

 What kinds of projects typically need concrete foundations?

-Concrete Foundations is commonly used on new shell construction, heavy-equipment buildings, and PEMB and tilt-wall projects.
+Concrete Foundations is commonly used on residential post-tension foundations in Cinco Ranch, Falcon Landing, and Katy ISD corridor neighborhoods, commercial and industrial slab-on-grade foundations along Grand Parkway, I-10, and Mason Road, and drilled pier and grade beam foundations for challenging clay and fill conditions in Katy's growth areas.
 These assignments benefit from a general contractor that can connect planning, procurement, site logistics, schedule control, and closeout inside one delivery path.
 In the Katy and west Houston market, that coordination matters because corridor access, drainage, and utility issues can quickly affect more than one trade at a time.

 Can concrete foundations be phased around an active property?